DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/Docs/Design.md

 Obj:timeout                 30 .
 Obj:timeoutID               <DelayedCall 0x7f22669d5160 [29.99857497215271s] called=0 cancelled=0 _BaseBaseClient.failIfNotConnected(TimeoutError('',))> .
 Obj:transport               <<class 'twisted.internet.tcp.Client'> to ('192.168.9.121', 8102) at 7f22669d50f0> .

+### EntertainmentDeviceData

+super(EntertainmentDeviceData, self).__init__()
+self.DeviceCount = 0
+self._Factory = None  # The factory pointer for this device of an entertainment sub-section self._Transport = None self._Connector = None

+### EntertainmentDeviceControl

+Used to control a device.
+All defaults are None - Only fill in what you need so inadvertent controls are not done.

+# Family The device family we are controlling (onkyo, pioneer, ...)
+# Device The name of the device (822-k)
+self.Channel = None  # '01'
+self.Direction = None  # F or R  - Foreward, Reverse (think Video play)
+self.HostName = None  # name of computer holding definitions
+self.Input = None  # '01'  # Input ID
+self.Power = None  # 'Off'  # On or Off which is standby
+self.Volume = None  # '0'  # 0-100 - Percent
+self.Zone = None  # '1'  # For multi zone output

 ### END DBK